scalabli/quo/docs/kb.rst

 ---------------------

 GNU readline can be configured using an `.inputrc` configuration file.
 This file contains key bindings as well as certain settings.
-Right now, prompt_toolkit doesn't support `.inputrc`, but it should be possible in the future.
+Right now, quo doesn't support `.inputrc`, but it should be possible in the future.